 - Diagrams - A top-notch COBOL code assessment will not only provide a theoretical picture of the legacy environment, but a visual one.
 A collection of diagrams that outline internal and external program interactions, logical flows, database interactions, and an understanding of how all of those wonderful green screens contribute to the madness is a must.
 These visualisations are particularly important if you want to extract business rules as you go.

-- Inventory Complexity Details - If an LOC count is the 30,000 foot view, a set of complexity reports is boots on the ground.
-Not only will it illustrate potential "tough spots" in the code, but cross-referenced with diagrams and resource usage, inventory complexity understanding is the most effective weapon against scope creep in a modernization effort.
+- Inventory complexity details - If an LOC count is the 30,000 foot view, a set of complexity reports is boots on the ground.
+Not only will it illustrate potential "tough spots" in the code, but cross-referenced with diagrams and resource usage, inventory complexity understanding is the most effective weapon against scope creep in a modernisation effort.